Kirilbt/interactive-map/README.md

 - [Kiril Bernard Tucker](https://github.com/Kirilbt)

-Special thanks to Volo for all the Blender tips and Bruno Simon for answering all my questions about Three.js.
+Special thanks to Volodreamer for all the Blender tips and Bruno Simon for answering all my questions about Three.js.